xxlree/FBID/README.md

 # FBID
-an insulator dataset FBID with 1600 imagescontained defect types of flashover and breakage
+an insulator dataset FBID with 1600 images contained defect types of flashover and breakage